 The Code effectively sets the regulatory framework for market reviews, such as the obligation to carry out periodic reviews of certain electronic communications markets.
 In this context, the MCA seeks to satisfy various economic and legal tests throughout the execution of its market analysis function and adopts a standard three-stage approach for its market analyses.
 In fact, the current market review exercise is carried out in three sequential stages, starting from the definition of the relevant market, the competitive assessment of the defined markets and the proposed regulatory approach, which depends on whether or not an SMP designation is made.
-More details in this respect are provided in Sections 2.2 to 2.4 below.
+More details in this respect are provided in below.